skye-platts/creative-computing-project-22.23/README.md

 - How can we create universally accessible computer-human interactions?

-In an installation context, multiple inputs and outputs could be daisy-chained together to create a "Chinese whispers" game scenario where each individual is responsible for communication across the entire group.
+In an installation context, multiple inputs and outputs could be daisy-chained together to create a "Telephone" game scenario where each individual is responsible for communication across the entire group.
 This interaction would put pressure on those individuals with higher-pitched voices to perform a masculine voice.

 Libraries: